steps-math/steps-math.github.io/src/labs/lab-1.md

 You are exploring a dark forest.
 At every step, there is a chance you'll encounter **one of three monsters**, each equally likely.

-Each monster deals an **integer random amount of damage** to you when it attacks, according to a uniform distribution:
+Each monster deals an **random integer amount of damage** to you when it attacks, according to a uniform distribution:

 | Monster     | Behavior    | Damage Range | Damage Type      |
 |-------------|-------------|--------------|------------------|